-Some boats are equipped with a macerator pump and holding tank and may also be equipped with an overboard discharge.
+Fountain Cruisers are equipped with a Vacu-flush head, a macerator pump and holding tank and may also be equipped with an overboard discharge.

 Consult your local laws regarding the overboard discharge of waste.
-Some areas prohibit the dumping of any sewage, and may require that the overboard discharge valve be locked in the closed position to prevent discharge.
+Some areas prohibit the dumping of any sewage, and may require that the overboard discharge valve (y-valve) be locked in the closed position to prevent discharge.
 It is recommended that holding tanks be emptied out after every trip if used.
 It is also recommended that the overboard dump be locked in the closed position unless used in accordance with local laws regarding the dumping of sewage.
 Overboard discharge requires the valve to be in the "overboard" position, and switch activation to operate the pump.
-See quick reference drawings for switch location.)